edge-servers/immunity-docs/tutorials/hotspot.rst

 Accessing the Public WiFI Hotspot
 ---------------------------------

-Connect your laptop or phone to the SSID "OpenWISP Public WiFi Demo".
+Connect your laptop or phone to the SSID "Immunity Public WiFi Demo".
 If everything is working correctly, your operating system should open a browser window showing the captive page as shown in the screenshot above.